nealdhar/SDE_Apportionment/README.md

 * To run jar file, type in terminal: java -jar build/libs/Apportionment.jar build/libs/fileName.csv *optional flags and arguments*
 * At the end of the command to run the jar file, optional flags and arguments can be specified
   * long flags
-    * --reps [integer] - must be followed by a positive (non-zero, non-negative) integer.
-Defaults to --reps 435
+    * --reps [integer] - must be followed by a positive (non-zero, non-negative) integer: defaults to --reps 435
     * --format formatName - set the format name.
 Format choices:
       * --format alpha - print States (AlphabeticalApportionmentFormat): this is the default value
       * --format benefit - prints States by benefit (RelativeBenefitFormat)